davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 [@fig:ree_temperatures] and appears to have assimilated a sizable amount of enriched material.

-The pattern of increasing depletion with depth suggests increased melt extraction deeper in the lithospheric column, at odds with the decrease in melting degrees with depth expected for decompression melting.
+The increasing depletion with depth of the Crystal Knob samples suggests increased melt extraction deeper in the lithospheric column.
+This pattern does not match the decrease in melting degrees with depth expected for decompression melting.
 Also, the geochemical variation between undepleted and depleted/re-enriched samples within a <10 km depth range suggests potential lateral heterogeneity to melting. @Luffi2009 found a similar inverted pattern within mantle lithosphere packages beneath Dish Hill, ascribing fertile lherzolites at the top of the package to refertilization of suboceanic mantle lithosphere.
 With the exception of sample CK-6, HREE refertilization of the Crystal Knob samples is unlikely due to consistent major- and trace-element chemistry.

 The low-temperature samples are petrologically similar to abyssal peridotites
-\[@fig:modes and -@fig:trace_elements\], suggesting a fertile to moderately-depleted suboceanic mantle lithosphere origin.
+\[@fig:modes and -@fig:trace_elements\], suggesting an origin as fertile to moderately-depleted suboceanic mantle lithosphere.
 The depleted harzburgites CK-3 and CK-4 could be tectonically juxtaposed to deeper levels by duplexing [as in @Luffi2009] or depleted after emplacement by deeply-sourced melting.
 Along these lines, the obvious refertilization of CK-6 at the base of the column shows melt-rock interactions that were most intense at deep levels.
 This spatial pattern of melt generation is commonly associated with flux melting in subarc settings [e.g. @Jean2010] but could also arise from intense heating from below [@Thorkelson2005].
-In this context, the depletion of the deeper samples at Crystal Knob would correspond to melt generation deep within the mantle lithosphere.
+In this context, depletion of the deeper samples at Crystal Knob would correspond to melt generation deep within the mantle lithosphere.